scsper/scrabble/README.md

 ##### API
 - place_tile(tile, position)
-	- places the tile in the proper board postion
+	- places the tile in the proper board position
 	- sets legalBoard to true or false, based on:
 		- whether a move is fully horizontal or vertical (not both!)
 		- whether a move is connected to an existing piece (or played on the star for the first move)